willf/oxford_language_model/README.md

-oxford_language_model
-Python client for the Project Oxford web language model API
+# Python client for the Project Oxford web language model API

 Client is a client for the Project Oxford Web Language Model API